 Ed. note: This is a letter Crystal wrote to me telling the story of the time she met Tegan and Sara in Sydney.
 After reading it, I did what any sane editor would do and asked if we could publish it on the internet.
 Enjoy!
 Love, Laneia

-“… it’s basically my job to be obsessed with you”.
+“… it’s my job to obsess over you”.

 “… I’ve spent the past four years documenting your every move.”

-“… do you want to see a photo of my cats?”
+“… want to see a photo of my cats?”

 “Your instructions are in this packet,” she whispered.

 Very clandestine, Tegan and Sara.

-“It must be a million degrees in here.”
+“It’s a million degrees in here.”

-Then it was my turn.
+Suddenly, it was my turn.